codejones-hub/plutus/doc/tutorials/contract-testing.rst

 The best way to save and rerun a QuickCheck test case is to copy-and-paste it from the QuickCheck output into your code.
-Since ``prop_Game`` is just a function that takes the generated test as an argument, then we can rerun a test just by passing it to the property.
+Since ``prop_Game`` is just a function that takes the generated test as an argument, then we can rerun a test by passing it to the property.
 In this case let us define

   .. code-block:: haskell